 CDBG funds may be used to pay for operations, supplies, and materials to operate and/or maintain the portion of the facility in which the public service is located.
-Public Service projects are available for up to \$250,000 for a single project or \$500,000 for regional projects in grant funds.
+Public Service projects are available for up to \$250,000 for a single project or \$500,000 for regional projects.